humehe/VSAT-3D/README.md

 			Splt_Hdr_Cmt_cp=element[2]          ,dest_dir_clp  = stp_dir_res)

 ```
-This will gnerate a figure with three panels inckuding the image, the moodel and the residuals.
+This will generate a figure with three panels inckuding the image, the moodel and the residuals.
+Again this can be computed in a collapsed image or in a single channel.

 ![Alt text](./Figures/12CO-CII_HATLAS-RDS-0-stk-med-250kms-crc-15as_dta_ms-2DCGF-CSL8-RSD.jpg?raw=true "Stacked spectra COSMOS field.")

 ###### "Stats"